sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 No python ```click```-based CLI command nor ```KLISH``` CLI is planned to be implemented for this functionality.

-### 10. Warmboot and Fastboot Design Impact
+### 9. Warmboot and Fastboot Design Impact

-Mention whether this feature/enhancement has got any requirements/dependencies/impact w.r.t. warmboot and fastboot.
-Ensure that existing warmboot/fastboot feature is not affected due to this design and explain the same.
+#### 9.1.
+Warm Reboot

+Warm reboot process remains unchanged.
+With BGP Graceful Restart, peers are keeping advertised routes in the FIB while the switch restarts.

+A warm reboot regression test suite needs to be ran and verified no degradation introduced by the feature.

+#### 9.2.
+Fast Reboot

+Warm reboot process remains unchanged.
+With BGP Graceful Restart, peers are keeping advertised routes in the FIB while the switch restarts.

+A fast reboot regression test suite needs to be ran and verified no degradation introduced by the feature.

-### 11. Restrictions/Limitations
+### 10. Restrictions/Limitations

-### 12. Testing Requirements/Design
+### 11. Testing Requirements/Design
 Explain what kind of unit testing, system testing, regression testing, warmboot/fastboot testing, etc., Ensure that the existing warmboot/fastboot requirements are met.
 For example, if the current warmboot feature expects maximum of 1 second or zero second data disruption, the same should be met even after the new feature/enhancement is implemented.
 Explain the same here.
 Example sub-sections for unit test cases and system test cases are given below.

-#### 12.1.
+#### 11.1.
 Unit Test cases

-#### 12.2.
+#### 11.2.
 System Test cases

-### 13. Open/Action items - if any
+### 12. Open/Action items - if any

 NOTE: All the sections and sub-sections given above are mandatory in the design document.
 Users can add additional sections/sub-sections if required.